aratama/bevy_simple_websocket/readme.md

 # bevy_websocket_sync

-Experimental real-time syncing code snippet for the Bevy Engine using WebSocket.
+Simple WebSocket client library for Bevy.
+This library works in both native and WASM.

-## Usage
+## Usage of Example

 Add `.env` as: